 The numbers refer to years.
-The previously ordained period of 70 years, including 49 years of sabbath rest and ending with a year of jubilee, is to be followed by another ordained period, apparently lasting 490 years.
+The previously ordained period of 70 years is to be followed by another period apparently lasting 490 years.

 The years are to fulfil several purposes (each one separated by ‘and’ in the Hebrew).
 The first three announce an intention to deal with the enduring and seemingly insoluble problem of the transgression of God’s laws, the sin in the human heart, and the guilt arising when sin causes man to transgress.
-These concepts are interrelated and mentioned together in God’s proclamation to Moses of what his name stood for: “Yahweh, a God compassionate and gracious… forgiving iniquity and transgression and sin” (Ex 34:7).
-They also feature in his explanation of the meaning of the scapegoat let go on the Day of Atonement: “Aaron shall lay both his hands on the head of the live goat and confess over it all the iniquities of the people of Israel, and all their transgressions, all their sins, and put them on the head of the goat” (Lev 16:21).
+These concepts are interrelated and mentioned together in God’s proclamation to Moses of what his name stood for: “Yahweh, a God compassionate and gracious… forgiving iniquity, and transgression, and sin” (Ex 34:7).
+They also feature in his explanation of the meaning of the scapegoat let go on the Day of Atonement: “Aaron shall confess over it all the iniquities of the people of Israel, and all their transgressions, all their sins, and put them on the head of the goat” (Lev 16:21).
 They are discussed at length in Paul’s letters to the Romans and Hebrews.
 Presumably the reference to ‘the’ transgression is to the transgression in respect of the covenant (Isa 53:8).

 The passage is punctuated as in the KJV and NIV.
 The ESV ends the first sentence after ‘seven sevens’, so that the anointed one comes after 49 years and the period of building lasts 434 years.
-This interpretation is unsatisfactory since the building of squares and drains then occupies only the second period, whereas the word to restore and rebuild goes forth from the outset.
-Four centuries is also a long time to be building a city.
+This is unsatisfactory since the building phase then occupies only the second period, whereas the word to restore and rebuild goes forth from the outset.
+Also, four centuries is a long time to be building a city.
 ‘Drains’ translates the word charuwts, something incised or dug, such as a ditch.